freeCodeCamp/devdocs/CONTRIBUTING.md

 Besides new docs and features, here are other ways you can contribute:

-* **Improve words and sentences.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request — it'll be much appreciated.
+* **Improve our copy.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request — it'll be much appreciated.
 * **Participate in the issue tracker.** Your opinion matters — feel free to add comments to existing issues.
 You're also welcome to participate to the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Coding conventions